-How LATAM became an airline in your pocket
+How LATAM became an airline in your pocket (English)

 LATAM set out on a journey of digital transformation focused on creating clean, modern aesthetics and a customer-centric user experience on their direct channels, both desktop and mobile.
 The airline tasked a team of engineers, web developers, UX designers, and marketing strategists to focus on building a new website and mobile app leveraging personalized offers, seamless navigation, and Amazon-like offer building.
 The goal?
 To become an airline in your pocket.

 Through LATAM’s partnership with ATPCO, their direct channel integration went live in a matter of four months, even amidst the pandemic.
 All three types of Routehappy content – UPAs, Amenities, and UTAs – played an integral role in making the vision a reality and creating a better experience for LATAM’s users.

 At the beginning of 2020, LATAM wanted to enhance their margins by driving more flight shoppers to their direct channel—and making sure they came back.
 This meant ensuring that every step of the passenger experience was positive and efficient, with clearer, actionable information, fewer clicks to purchase, and reduced transaction times.

 Focusing on a direct channel transformation was a strategic decision that would allow them to stay more closely connected to the user experience and cater to the needs of their customer base.
 The airline wanted to have everything travelers would need consolidated in one place.

 The new website and booking app would need to include a full-service experience with the necessary automation, flexibility, personalization, data, and safety information needed to reassure travelers and get people flying again in an age of uncertainty.